reddcoin-project/reddtip/README.md

 #Reddcoin Tip Platform

-The Reddcoin Tip Platform is a browser extension for Chrome and  Firefox which embeds a GUI into the interfaces of Twitter, Reddit, and Twitch.tv
+The Reddcoin Tip Platform is a browser extension for [Chrome](https://chrome.google.com/webstore/detail/reddcoin-tip-platform/lcoponfclppkdadbglnkhedjonbfegic?hl=en) and [Firefox](https://addons.mozilla.org/en-us/firefox/addon/reddcoin-tip-platform/) which embeds a GUI into the interfaces of Twitter, Reddit, and Twitch.tv

 The same codebase should remain functional for both platforms.
 There are two json manifest files, `manifest.json` for chrome, and `package.json` for firefox.

+The Extension operates largely off a single "content script," located in `/source/data/content.js`.
+In Chrome, this file is essentially injected into the websites named in manifest.json, in firefox, `lib/main.js` is run every page load which uses a regex to inject the content script into the appropriate pages.

 ##Chrome Development